Chiomaesty/Voting-Age-Checker/README.md

-this repository include a code that checks the voting age of a person and also include a document that states the difference between Int and Double type.
+This repository include a Program that checks the voting age of a person and also include a document that states the difference between Int and Double type.
 # Voting-Age-Checker
 This program checks the age of a person and tell if they are eligible to vote.